chrisdenman/mandlegrot/README.md

 - How to include the wasm via module imports?
 - In App.#windowCursorLocation, why do we need to use the min function?
-- Why do we have to pass maxIterationCount - 1 to the colourisation routines?

 ## Version History